yannis182del/Remote-dev-tools/README.md

  [Keyboard maestro](https://www.keyboardmaestro.com/main/) - Automate applications or web sites, text or images, simple or complex, on command or scheduled.
 You can automate virtually anything.

+ [ToDoist](https://todoist.com/) - Organize it all with Todoist.

+ [Sketchboard](https://sketchboard.io/) - Sketchboard’s virtual whiteboarding solution helps you to innovate ideas and solve complex problems together.

+ [InVision](https://www.invisionapp.com/) - InVision is a prototyping platform for design-driven product development featuring real-time, in-browser collaboration, presentation, and testing tools.